How to Brew an IPA at Home: Recipe and Tips

 The Home Brewer's Favorite Style

 IPAs are far and away the most popular style among home brewers, and for good reason.
 They are expressive, forgiving, and endlessly customizable.
-Whether you prefer a classic West Coast IPA with piney bitterness or a hazy New England style bursting with tropical fruit, brewing an IPA at home lets you dial in exactly the hop profile you crave.

 Understanding IPA Sub-Styles